davixdedem/StarlinuX/README.md

 <div align="center"><b>Wireguard + Pi Starlink</b></div><br>
 1. First of all, be sure you've already installed <a href="https://play.google.com/store/apps/details?id=com.wireguard.android"><i>Wireguard</i></a> on your Smartphone.<br>
 2. In Pi Starlink, go to the <i><b>Virtual Private Network(VPN)</b></i> section.<br>
-3. Choose the Wireguard section.
+3. Choose the Wireguard section.<br>
 4. Slide the configuration button, Pi Starlink will take a while to configure Wireguard depending on your Raspberry Pi efficiency.<br>
 5. Once is done, turn off your Wi-Fi connection and use only your <b>Mobile Network</b>.<br>
 6. Slide the activation button, your smartphone will be assigned a <b>local IPv4 address</b>.<br>